What Are the Best Nootropics? The Top 7 Powerful Nootropics

 Tianeptine, often in the form of tianeptine sodium such as the ELV Bioscience Tianeptine product, is classified as a Selective Serotonin Reuptake Enhancer.
-However, tianeptine possess activity at other receptors in the brain which contribute to the overall effects of tianeptine.
+However, tianeptine possesses activity at other receptors in the brain which contributes to the overall effects of tianeptine.
 Research has shown that tianeptine has anti-depressant and anxiolytic properties.
-Although tianeptine has shown to have anxiolytic effects, it has not shown to have anti-cholinergic or sedative properties, nor has tianeptine been linked to cardiovascular side effects.
+Although tianeptine has shown to have anxiolytic effects, it has not shown to have anticholinergic or sedative properties, nor has tianeptine been linked to cardiovascular side effects.

 How Tianeptine Works?